ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-For example, the pattern below splits a [string]{.str} by white space:
+For example, the pattern below splits a [string] by white space: